-On its part Civil Society Legislative Advocacy Center (CISLAC) stated that: 'the fresh set back in the fight against corruption confirms that grand corruption, political corruption, nepotism favoritism, and bribery persist in Nigeria at all levels.'
-12
+On its part Civil Society Legislative Advocacy Center (CISLAC) stated that: 'the fresh set back in the fight against corruption confirms that grand corruption, political corruption, nepotism, favoritism, and bribery persist in Nigeria at all levels.'
+258

-The global financial integrity an agency based in U.S stated that between the years 2000 - 2009 at total sum of \$182 billion was stolen from the National coffers and kept in foreign account.
+The global financial integrity an agency based in U.S stated that between the years 2000 -2009 a total sum of \$182 billion was stolen from the National coffers and kept in foreign account.
 Mal.
-NuhuRibadu, one time EFCC chairman said this about corruption: 'Between 1960 and 1999.
-Nigeria officials had stoles or wasted more than #440 billion.
+Nuhu Ribadu, one time EFCC chairman said this about corruption: 'Between 1960 and 1999, Nigeria officials had stolen or wasted more than #440 billion.
 That is six times the Marshall plan, the total sum needed to rebuild a devastated Europe in the aftermath of the Second World War'.
+259

-He went on to state further that: 'I have seen corruptions provide fertile ground for injustice, for violence, for the failure of government, and the failure to use revenues, and donor support for the benefit of the people...'14
+He went on to state further that: 'I have seen corruptions provide fertile ground for injustice, for violence, for the failure of government, and the failure to use revenues, and donor support for the benefit of the people...'260

-In this submission on corruption AbdukaremAzeez started that: "corruption has killed more people than the entire offences under crimes against humanity!
-Corruptions murder and deliberate extermination of civilian population, it is hostishumani genris and must be treated as such".
-The Socio-Economic Rights and Accountability Project annual report published in April 2018 stated that '55 politic ans and others stole 1.354 trillion naira in seven years ,the amount of money embezzled, misappropriated or stolen by public officials and leadersinthe private sectors between 2006and 2013 has galloped beyond the contemplations of average Nigerians.
-Evidence
+In this submission on corruption Abdukarem Azeez started that; "corruption has killed more people than the entire offences under crimes against humanity!
+Corruptions murder and deliberate extermination of civilian population, it is hostis humani genris and must be treated as such".
+261 The Socio-Economic Rights and Accountability Project annual report published in April 2018 stated that '55 politicians and others stole 1.354 trillion naira in seven years ,the amount of money embezzled, misappropriated or stolen by public officials and leaders in the private sectors between 2006and 2013 has galloped beyond the contemplations of average Nigerians.
+Evidence abound that judges, judicial officers, lawyers and military officers are participants in the frenzy of despoliation of national wealth'.
+262